 Community Investments and Partnerships

 Univera Healthcare is committed to making Western New York a better place to live, work and raise a family.
-As a nonprofit health plan, our mission is to provide access to affordable health care and continually work to improve the health and health care of residents in the communities we serve.
+As a nonprofit health plan, our mission is to provide access to affordable health care and continually improve the health and health care of residents in the communities we serve.

 Every Bottom Covered